 Each topic includes lecture content along with hands-on labs in the Databricks notebook environment.
 Students may keep the notebooks and continue to use them with the free Databricks Community Edition offering after the class ends; all examples are guaranteed to run in that environment.

-This 1/2 day lecture is for anyone seeking to become a Databricks Certified Apache Spark Developer or Databricks Certified Apache Spark Systems Architect.
+This 1/2 day lecture is for anyone seeking to become a Databricks Certified Apache Spark Developer.
 It includes test-taking strategies, sample questions, preparation guidelines and exam requirements.
 The primary goal of this course is to help potential applicants understand the breadth and depth to which individuals will be tested and to provide guidelines as to how to prepare for the exam.

 Each topic includes lecture content and reference material presented in the Databricks notebook environment.
 Students may keep the notebooks and continue to use them with the free Databricks Community Edition offering after the class ends.